ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-with-safety-rails/index.md

 2. Sending the tokens to an empty address, one that doesn't correspond to an [externally owned account](/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) or a [smart contract](/developers/docs/smart-contracts).
 While I don't have statistics on how often this happens, [one incident could have cost 20,000,000 tokens](https://gov.optimism.io/t/message-to-optimism-community-from-wintermute/2595).

-### How do we prevent them? {#how-do-we-prevent-them}
+### Preventing transfers {#preventing-transfers}

 The OpenZeppelin ERC-20 contract includes [a hook, `_beforeTokenTransfer`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L364-L368), that is called before a token is transferred.
-By default this hook does not do anything, but we can hang our own functionality on it.
-So we can add this function after the constructor:
+By default this hook does not do anything, but we can hang our own functionality on it, such as checks that revert if there's a problem.

+To use the hook, add this function after the constructor:

 ```solidity
     function _beforeTokenTransfer(address from, address to, uint256 amount)